 This fun combination of deep red velvet cake with bright white icing, blueberries and blue sprinkles makes these mini cupcakes one of the most festive 4th of July desserts.

 What makes a red velvet cake a red velvet cake?
-Well, for starters red food coloring but also the essential ingredients of buttermilk and vinegar.
+Well, for starters red food coloring (look for a natural red food coloring at your local market or online) but also the essential ingredients of buttermilk and vinegar.
 The buttermilk adds subtle flavor and bounce to the cake and the vinegar is essential to enhance the red color.
 You can of course simply buy red velvet cake mix or just use your favorite chocolate cake batter recipe.

 Cut out some of the sugar by replacing the sugar icing with fresh whipped cream which is so much lighter than traditional cupcake icing.
 You can even add a drop of all-natural red or blue food coloring to the heavy cream before beating.

 Make sure to buy mini cupcake wrappers in blue or silver.
 In a pinch you can bake the cupcakes directly in the mini muffin tin but know that they are difficult to remove and you’ll need to heavily grease the pan.

 Serve these cupcakes with our Red, White and Blue Sangria recipe and celebrate with friends.

 - Prep Time